 In Evangelion: 2.0 You Can (Not) Advance, Rebuild heavily diverges from the series.
 Little touches add to Gendo, Rei, Asuka, and Misato’s arcs, and in the back half things take a turn for the absolute worst.
 Never one to do what’s expected, Anno followed this in Evangelion: 3.0 You Can (Not) Redo by blowing everything up.

 We start the third Rebuild movie 14 years into a future where Shinji nearly started the Third Impact.
-What occurred was still enough to leave the Earth in dire straits, covered in a radioactive red glow, and infested by strange, hybrid Evas.
+What occurred was still enough to leave the Earth in dire straits, covered in a radioactive red glow, and infested by strange, hybrid versions of the EVAs.

 NERV is still trying to make Human Instrumentality a thing, but WILLE, a splinter group started by Misato, stands in its way.
-In this timeline, humanity is being backed into a corner, but everyone’s still doing their best to survive and fight.
+In this timeline, humanity is being backed into a corner the anime villains, but everyone’s still doing their best to survive and fight.
 New EVA pilots Mari and Kaworu are introduced.

 Magic!
 The best horror anime